awanuch/livex-element-tests/README.md

 Running with the `--no-headless` flag will make an incognito chromium browser to run the test.
 Running without it will only print the results to your console.

+**Note:** If you're running on local, your console is going to be flooded with HubProtocol tokens because LiveX console.logs it and it causes a weird display glitch.
+The test should continue to work fine, but you won't often be able to read the output.
+This is true for VS Code's terminal and Powershell.
+I haven't tested on Linux's terminal or MacOS's terminal.

 ## Element's Docs
 https://element.flood.io/docs/